False Face Society: Onondaga Nation

-Iroquois oral history tells the beginning of the False Face tradition.
+Haudenosaunee oral history tells the beginning of the False Face tradition.
 According to the accounts, the Creator Shöñgwaia'dihsum ('our creator' in Onondaga), blessed with healing powers in response to his love of living things, encountered a stranger, referred to in Onondaga as Ethiso:da' ('our grandfather') or Hado'ih (/iro/), and challenged him in a competition to see who could move a mountain.
 Ethiso:da' managed to make the mountain quake and move but a small amount.
 Shöñgwaia'dihsa'ih declared that Ethiso:da' had power but not enough to move the mountain significantly.
 He proceeded to move the mountain, telling Ethiso:da' not to look behind him.
 Turning his head quickly out of curiosity, the mountain struck the stranger in the face and left his face disfigured.
 Shöñgwaia'dihsum then employed Ethiso:da' to protect his children from disease and sickness.
 But knowing the sight of Ethiso:da' was not suitable for his children's eyes, Shöñgwaia'dihsum banished him to live in caves and great wooded forests, only to leave when called upon to cure or interact through dreams.
 Hado'ih then became a great healer, also known as "Old Broken Nose".